 We take these matters very seriously.
 However, malicious complaints of harassment or bullying can have a serious and detrimental effect upon a colleague and the workplace generally.
-Any unwarranted allegation of harassment or bullying made in bad faith may be dealt with via our disciplinary procedure.
+Any unwarranted allegation of harassment or bullying made in bad faith will be investigated and dealt with via our disciplinary procedure.